 The Canadian Studies Collection is jointly funded by Fogler Library and the Canadian-American Center.

 About the Collection

-Fogler Library has a nationally recognized Canadian Studies collection that consists of 49,000+ print monographs, 14,106 electronic books, and 125 serial publications in the humanities and social sciences.
-(These figures reflect the holdings on July 1, 2016.)
+Fogler Library has a nationally recognized Canadian Studies collection of monographs and serials.
 The collection also includes large numbers of maps, Canadian census materials and Canadian federal and provincial documents in both print and electronic formats.
-Nearly all of these materials are cataloged in URSUS (Fogler Library’s online catalog,) and the print materials are shelved with the regular library collections of books, periodicals, documents and microforms.
+Materials are cataloged in URSUS.
+Print materials are housed as part of the general library collections of books, periodicals, documents, and microforms.
 The library provides a research guide to Canadian Studies that includes links to databases with Canadian content, useful Canadian websites, and more.